SilverSoldier/silversoldier.github.io/_posts/2024-10-11-pytorch-parallelism.md

         return self.relu(self.net1(x))
 ```

+NOTE: I made a mistake in that I set the weights to a single dimensional Tensor instead of 2 dimensional.
+This affects all the print outputs shown below (which should show sharding on a 2D matrix).
+I'm too lazy to re-run all of these, so just note that the main parallelism code is correct and that this will be fixed in future posts.

-I set bias to be false since it messes up the round number of weights and causes some confusion when sharded.
+Bias is set to false since it messes up the round number of weights and causes some confusion when sharded.
 We set the weights by directly setting the `self.net1.weight` field.
 This expects an input of type `nn.Parameter` which we will typecast to.
 Finally, we pick 100 contiguous numbers by using `torch.arange(101., 201.)` to ensure floating point numbers.
 You can use any range you want.

 Now for the "printing" code:
 ```python